Getting Started with Incident Management

 You should receive an email with the message.

-You can create customized templates by clicking on Manage Templates > New Template.
+You can create customized message templates.
 Group templates together using the Category field.

 Resolution and postmortem